unipeer/chainlink-upi-adapter/README.md

 ## TODO

-* Have a scheduling mechanism for getting tx status if no callback plus call the tx status aggressively for UAT blocked p2p transactions.
 * Update to have collect request expire 10 minutes after

 * Have a scheduling mechanism for refreshing bank session token.